 - animal models.

-Our research is complemented by many national and international, clinical and basic research collaborators.
+Our research is complemented and significantly enhanced by many national and international, clinical and basic research collaborators.

 Neurobiology of epilepsy